bozimmerman/Sip/README.md

 ## Contributing

 Sip is a passion project, but contributions are welcome!
-Fork the repository, make your changes, and contact the author to review your changes.
+Fork the repository, make your changes, and contact the author to review your changes (no pull requests, please).

 ## License

-Sip is released under the [Apache 2.0 License](LICENSE).
+Sip is Copyright by Bo Zimmerman, and released under the [Apache 2.0 License](LICENSE).

 ## Acknowledgments

 - Built with [Electron](https://www.electronjs.org/) for cross-platform desktop support.
 - Thanks to the CoffeeMUD community for their support and feedback.
 - CodeMirror.js is included under the MIT License. https://github.com/codemirror/CodeMirror.
+- All images are courtesy of various public domain/CCO libraries.

 ## Contact